 Little-T and One Track Mike (sometimes Little T & One Track Mike) is a hip-hop duo from New Jersey, USA.
 It is mostly remembered for its only hit, "Shaniqua," which was popular on MTV during 2001.

 In 2002 the band was featured on the Scooby Doo soundtrack, and that was the end of the band's career.
 Since then, Little-T signed with ANTI- Records under the name Tim Fite.
-One-Track Mike still produces music from his project studio in Central Maine.
-He and his younger brother Dan write and perform children's songs.
+One-Track Mike still produces music from his project studio in Manhattan.
+He and his younger brother Dan work as a children's jingle house under the name Jumping Giant.
 Shank Bone Mystic and J Ride now play in DeLeon.
 Savior has turned to other pursuits.